Mitch Tambo

-Mitch Tambo is an Aboriginal Australian singer, songwriter and political activist, who self-released his debut EP in 2016.
+Mitch Tambo is an Aboriginal Australian singer, songwriter author, and political activist, who self-released his debut EP in 2016.
 In 2019, he reached the final of the ninth series of Australia's Got Talent and garnered national attention for his bilingual version of "You're the Voice", in Gamilaraay and English.
 In November 2019, Tambo was signed to Sony Music Australia, but left the label in 2024.
 In July 2024, he released the instrumental album Tambo Jamz Vol.1.

 Early life

 Mitch Tambo was born in Sydney and moved to Tamworth when he was 18 months old.
 He says his mother, Roz Parker, empowered him to embrace his Gamilaraay culture and identity, while his Aunty Bernadette Duncan helped him revive his language.

 In 2010, Tambo travelled to Rome for the canonisation of Mary MacKillop.